+TM-PDDRP FOLLOW UP QUESTIONS; COMMUNITY SURVEY; FOLLOW UP WITH ICANN COMPLIANCE (updated 9 August 2016)

 DRAFT FOLLOW UP QUESTIONS TO THE THREE TM-PDDRP PROVIDERS

-Do you agree that the TM-PDDRP, in its present form, does not permit the filing of a joint complaint by multiple different trademark holders even against the same registry operator for the same allegedly infringing behavior in respect of different trademarks?
+Do you think that the TM-PDDRP, in its present form, permits or does not permit the filing of a joint complaint by multiple different trademark holders, even against the same registry operator for the same allegedly infringing behavior in respect of different trademarks?

-Under your Supplemental Rules, is consolidation of several complaints by the same trademark owner against different registry operators permitted?
-If so, what are the limitations?
+Under your Supplemental Rules, does consolidation of several complaints by the same trademark owner against different registry operators present any procedural limitations?
+If so, what are these limitations?

 Under your Supplemental Rules, is consolidation of several complaints by different trademark owners (including unaffiliated entities) against the same registry operator permitted?
 If so, what are the limitations?

-What is your view on the proposal to add the express possibility of a joint complaint to the TM-PDDRP and/or your Supplemental Rules, which essentially would clarify pre-filing and post-filing consolidation of complaints and minimize any administrative burdens of consolidation on your organization while also maximizing efficiency and cost-effectiveness for complainants?
+What is your view on the proposal to add the express possibility of a joint complaint to the TM-PDDRP and/or your Supplemental Rules?
+The Working Group notes that one goal of such an option could be to clarify pre-filing and post-filing consolidation of complaints and minimize any administrative burdens of consolidation on Providers while also maximizing efficiency and cost-effectiveness for complainants.
+If this option is added, what in your view would be the limitations (if any)?
+If you do not think this would be a useful addition, what are the reasons?

-DRAFT SURVEY QUESTIONS FOR IPC/BC MEMBERS
+DRAFT SURVEY QUESTIONS FOR THE ICANN COMMUNITY (ALL ICANN SO/ACS & GNSO STAKEHOLDER GROUPS & CONSTITUENCIES)

 Are you aware of the Trademark Post-Delegation Dispute Resolution Procedure (TM-PDDRP) that was developed as a rights protection mechanism for the 2012 New gTLD Program?

-Have you (or your clients) considered using it?
+Have you (or your clients or any persons or entities that you represent) or your members considered using it?

-If you (or your clients) have considered filing a complaint but did not proceed, what were the reasons?
+If you (or your clients or persons or entities you represent) or your members have considered filing a complaint but did not proceed, what were the reasons?